maitrix-org/llm-reasoners/README.md

 Given any reasoning problem, simply define the reward function and an optional world model (explained below), and let LLM reasoners take care of the rest, including Reasoning Algorithms, Visualization, LLM calling, and more!

 ## News
 - May.
 14, 2024: Check out [Eurus](https://arxiv.org/abs/2404.02078), a suit of LLMs optimized for reasoning.
-With LLM Reasoners, Eurus-RM can easily boost Llama-8B from 0.54 to 0.78 📈 on GSM8k subset ([code](examples/Eurus)).
+With LLM Reasoners, Eurus-RM can easily boost Llama-8B from 0.49 to 0.73 📈 on GSM8k ([code](examples/Eurus)).
 - May.
 2, 2024: We have integrated our first reasoning method for scientific reasoning, [StructChem](https://arxiv.org/abs/2311.09656)!
 Check it out [here](https://github.com/maitrix-org/llm-reasoners/tree/main/examples/StructChem).
 - Apr.
 22, 2024: We integrated [Llama-3](https://github.com/meta-llama/llama3), with additional useful APIs (e.g., customizing EOS tokens, calculating likelihood)
 - **Apr.
 8, 2024: Our new [paper](assets/Reasoners.pdf) introducing LLM Reasoners is available!**